plungepool/wiki-dot-plungepool-dot-dev/src/freeware.md

 # freeware.

-A new electronic music project started in 2022.
+An electronic metal project started in 2022.
 The project seeks to experiment with releasing music outside of predatory music streaming services like Spotify in favor of self-hosting and p2p sharing.
 First released track was a remix of Touch The Sun by Cryalot in August 2022 with original music to come sometime in 2023.

 ### Cryalot - Touch The Sun (Freeware Remix)